juliangus12/SpaceBook/README.md

    ```

 After executing the script, verify the user data by checking the database collections.
 You should see the newly created users.

----

-I hope this version of the README provides a clearer and more professional overview of your project and its setup.
-If you have any additional information or changes you'd like to include, please let me know!